 - Many musicians have found that Cinco de Mayo inspires them.
 There are several songs named after this springtime Mexican holiday, including those by songwriter Liz Phair and the band War.

-Five Cinco de Mayo Journaling Prompts for Students
+5 Cinco de Mayo Writing Prompts for Students

-Now that you and your students know more about the origins of this holiday and the way that it is celebrated, consider these five writing prompts for your students’ journals:
+Now that you and your students know more about the origins of this holiday and the way that it is celebrated, consider these five writing prompts for your student’s journal:

 - You’re planning a Cinco de Mayo party for your family and friends.
 Which of your favorite Mexican foods are you going to serve at the party?
 How will you prepare them?

 - Instead of celebrating Cinco de Mayo at home, you’ve decided to head to Mexico for an authentic experience.
 Where will you go and what Cinco de Mayo celebrations will you experience while you are there?

 - Cinco de Mayo is a celebration of Mexican heritage, history, and culture.
 With more than 33.6 million residents in the United States descending from Mexican ancestors, how do you feel Mexican culture has influenced life in the United States?
 What are your favorite aspects of Mexican culture and heritage?

 - Discuss some ways that you see Cinco de Mayo celebrated in popular culture, the news, and throughout your own community.
 Do you feel that these celebrations accurately reflect the history of the holiday?

 - Your teacher has decided to have a Cinco de Mayo party in school in order to commemorate this Mexican holiday.
 You and your classmates have been asked to help plan it.
 What will you do to celebrate Cinco de Mayo with your friends at school?
 What types of crafts do you think you should do?
 Will there be music or costumes?
 What will you put on the menu?

 I hope you enjoyed these Cinco de Mayo Writing Prompts and facts.